ByTaymur/Oyuncak_Rp2040/README.md

 ### License

-This project is open-source and licensed under the MIT License.
+This project is open-source and licensed under the ByTaymur License.

 ## Türkçe / Turkish